Market intelligence for international student recruitment from ICEF

 Spain created the “EduBridge” initiative aimed at encouraging students in the US to transfer to Spanish universities.

-France rolled out a scholarship programme called the Lafayette Fellowship, which funds Americans to complete master’s degrees in STEM, humanities, social sciences, and the arts at top French universities.
-Meanwhile, France’s Aix-Marseille University created a “Safe Place for Science” programme that that offered to fund about 20 American researchers for three years.
-They received 298 applications in one month from researchers at institutions including Johns Hopkins University, NASA, Columbia, Yale and Stanford.
+France rolled out the Lafayette Fellowship, which funds Americans to complete master’s degrees in STEM, humanities, social sciences, and the arts at top French universities.
+Meanwhile, France’s Aix-Marseille University created a “Safe Place for Science” programme that offered to fund about 20 American researchers for three years.
+It received 298 applications in one month from researchers at institutions including Johns Hopkins University, NASA, Columbia, Yale, and Stanford.

 The EU launched a two-year €500 million (nearly US$600 million) package to attract American experts to relocate to Europe.